eslint/rfcs/designs/2025-define-plugin/README.md

 ##### Example: Referencing Other Plugins' Rules

-If a `config` value contains an objects with string keys and severity values, those objects' keys will not be modified.
+If a `config` value contains an objects with string keys and severity/option values, those objects' keys will not be modified.
 This means objects can refer to other plugins' rules.

 For example, this plugin sets three rules: